wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab8/lab8.md

 14. Greensafe is not using a proxy server and no changes are needed.
 Click **Next**

-15. Change the Tenant URL with your unique platform URL. https://\<tenant>.my.centrify.net (You can copy and paste the URL directly from the address bar of the browser.)
-Leave all other options *default*!!!
+15. Change the Tenant URL with your unique platform URL. https://<tenant\>.my.centrify.net (You can copy and paste the URL directly from the address bar of the browser.)

     ![](images/lab-011.png)